Zac Niringiye

 Zac Niringiye (born 1954) is a Ugandan Anglican theologian and pastor.

 Biography

-Niringiye was born in Bufumbira.
+Niringiye was born in 1954 in Bugumbira, Kisoro district.
 After a first degree in physics and a teaching diploma at Makerere University, Niringiye completed an MA at Wheaton College, Illinois in 1987 and a PhD at the University of Edinburgh in 1998, studying under T. Jack Thompson and David Kerr.